york-aow/curatedDataset/README.md

 ### Data Variables

-You can view a information on the measures used in the Age of Wonder Curated Dataset here:
+You can view information on the measures used in the Age of Wonder Curated Dataset here:

 <a href="{{ site.baseurl }}/Curated dataset information draft.pdf" target="_blank">
   View the Information on Measures PDF